Florida Boat Accident Lawyer

 Get the FWC report.
 Submit a public records request immediately.
 Identify the investigating officer; their notes and photographs may not all be in the final report.

 Identify witnesses on both vessels and any nearby vessels.
-Boating witnesses scatter quickly after an accident — boat names, registration numbers, and contact information should be gathered at the scene if possible.
+Boating witnesses scatter quickly after an accident, so boat names, registration numbers, and contact information should be gathered at the scene if possible.

 Preserve electronic data.
 Modern recreational vessels often carry GPS chart plotters, depth sounders, and engine data recorders.
 The data is volatile and may be lost if the vessel is repaired or sold.
 Send a litigation hold letter to the boat owner immediately.